 The assessment consists of a questionnaire, a physical examination, blood tests, and a screening for co-occurring mental health or other medical conditions.
 Our medical professionals will be diagnosing the psychological and physical condition of the individual.

-A medical practitioner would then use this knowledge to develop a personalized care plan.
-It is a key step in tailoring a treatment plan to fit the specific needs of an individual.
+A medical practitioner would then use this knowledge to develop a personalized care plan and find which fentanyl addiction treatment options is right for them.
+It is a key step in tailoring a treatment process to fit the specific needs of an individual.

 Stabilization is the step where recovering individuals stop using.
 Medical professionals then help the individual achieve a healthy, stable state.